 Providers must also be mindful of how individual factors can complicate suctioning.
 Consider the following:

-Many injuries cannot be predicted.
-Don’t assume that a patient’s low-risk status means they won’t experience complications.
+- Many injuries cannot be predicted.
+Don’t assume a patient’s low-risk status means they won’t experience complications.

 Patient Histories Can Save Lives